grantholle/moviedb-promise/README.md

 First, thanks for taking the time!

-Second, before submitting a pull request, make sure to run `npm run test` to make sure the tests pass and `npm run lint` to fix any code style errors.
+Second, before submitting a pull request, make sure to run `npm run test` to make sure the tests pass and if you add any features to add any features to add the appropriate tests.

-If you make any endpoint changes, please run `npm run types` to generate the definitions for the dynamic methods, then you can run `npm run table` to generate the markdown table for the readme.

-### Something to Consider

-I would like to add the types for each function's return value.
-You can see an example in the `src/endpoints/methods/configuration.ts` file.
-Since all the documentation has the type information, it's just a matter of copying, pasting and formatting.
-A lot of work but thing it would add a lot of use to the package.

 ## License